 Gallery Progres and the Tesla Science Foundation USA-Serbia are organising this international exhibition of modern sculpture, paintings and installations inspired by the influence of art on science and science on art.

 We are happy to introduce artworks of modern visual artists:

 Viktor Kiss, Gala Čaki, Mihailo Stosovic, Aleksandra Grbovic, Luka Radojevic, Ivana Milev, Brian Yetzer, Tajana Kajtez, Natasa Budimlija, Velizar Krstic, Angel Korunovski, Luka Radojevic, and many more…

-Science growth and expansion of the art forms, transforms human ideas from impossible to possible.
-Art and technology are one in the same.
+Science growth and expansion of the art forms transforms human ideas from impossible to possible.
+Art and technology are one and the same.

 Exhibition ‘Roma Life’

 The Roma people comprise the most important minority group in Europe, but are still largely unknown and neglected by majority communities.
 Their old wandering way of life, which they have led for centuries, forced them to focus primarily on their community, which also contributed to them being rejected by various societies in which they lived.